CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 {:.alert .alert-yellow}
-**Important:** To view your objects on the prototype site, the files will need to be available externally on the web (e.g., hosted on your organization's server or via a platform such as [Digital Ocean](https://www.digitalocean.com/products/spaces){:target="_blank" rel="noopener"} or [Reclaim Hosting](https://reclaimhosting.com/){:target="_blank" rel="noopener"}).
+**Important:** To view your objects on the prototype site, the files will need to be available externally on the web (e.g., hosted on your organization's server or via a platform such as [Digital Ocean](https://www.digitalocean.com/products/spaces) or [Reclaim Hosting](https://reclaimhosting.com/)).
 You can also [host files for free via GitHub pages](https://medium.com/@jeftachibiya360/how-to-host-images-for-your-website-on-github-a98d917284c5).<br><br>External links to your objects should be included in the filename column of your metadata spreadsheet.
-Please read our [Metadata Documentation](https://collectionbuilder.github.io/cb-docs/docs/metadata/gh_metadata/#filename){:target="_blank" rel="noopener"} to learn more about external item files.
+Please read our [Metadata Documentation](https://collectionbuilder.github.io/cb-docs/docs/metadata/gh_metadata/#filename) to learn more about external item files.

 ## 4. View live changes to your metadata.